MartinBonde/SquareModels/docs/src/concepts.md

 end
 ```

-This form builds `use[product, industry, year]` from
+Each item in `product_industry_pairs` must contain a product and an industry.
+This form creates variables only for `product_industry_pairs × years`; it does
-`product_industry_pairs × years`.
-It does not scan the full product and
+not scan separate product and industry sets.
+For an ordinary coordinate source,
+the unique values found in each coordinate position define that axis domain.
+A missing combination of those values returns `Zero()`.
+A value that does not
+occur in the applicable coordinate position is outside the domain and causes
+an error.

-industry sets.
-Without parentheses, a tuple remains one axis:
+Without parentheses, each tuple remains one value on one axis:

 ```julia
 @variables data.model begin